-According to a recent report from the Investment Company Institute, America’s retirement assets totaled $31.9 trillion as of June 30, 2020.
-That’s up 11.2% from March 31, 2020.
-Additionally, retirement assets accounted for 34% of total household wealth.
+According to a recent report from the Investment Company Institute, America’s retirement assets totaled $33.7 trillion as of June 30, 2022.
+Additionally, retirement assets accounted for 31% of total household wealth.

-Below are three of the most common ways donors can use their retirement assets to make charitable gifts.
+Below are three of the most common ways donors can use their retirement assets to support charitable causes.

 1. Qualified Charitable Distributions (QCD)